-- Always leave room for a cross-body purse or fanny pack. // I added fanny pack because, hey, fanny packs are cool now, right?
-Maybe?
-OK moving on.
-This hack is simple enough, but it is my saving grace.
-I always make sure my cross body purse (this Dagne Dover bag has been my go-to for a while now and is perfect for travel and everyday wear) can fit in my personal item — even if just barely.
+- Always leave room for a cross-body purse or fanny pack. // This hack is simple enough, but it is my saving grace.
+I always make sure my cross body purse or belt bag (I love or die by this Luka Belt Bag — read my full review of it here) can fit in my personal item — even if just barely.
 This means I have the ease of being able to get to my phone, tickets, ID, and wallet as quickly as possible throughout security and walking through the airport without having to dig them out of my personal item.
 It also makes it easy to divide out the things I really want to use in the plane.
 In addition to things like my passport or wallet, I also always keep my charger, headphones, medicines (Advil, etc.), and an extra pair of contacts in my cross-body purse so that I can just reach down and get any of them mid-flight instead of pulling out my whole personal item from under the seat in what is usually a cramped space.

 Eliminate As Many Toiletries As You Can